k-yokoi/CCVolti/README.md

 # CCVolti
-Code Clone detector by Veectorization based On Lsh and Tf-Idf.
+Code Clone detector by Vectorization based On Lsh and Tf-Idf.

 # Requirement
  - Windows